-SMARTicket is also a business process automation application based on the AutoStore technology.
-SMARTicket, like AutoCapture and OpenScan, is built around the concept of submitted electronic documents to AutoStore using workflow tags or attached to SMARTickets.
-Using SMARTickets, users can tag a document with a workflow identifier and submit those tagged documents into AutoStore for processing.
+Smarticket is also a business process automation application based on the AutoStore technology.
+Smarticket like AutoCapture and OpenScan is built around submission of electronic documents into AutoStore using predefined workflow tags or Smarticket.
+Using Smarticket, users can tag a document with a workflow identifier and submit those tagged documents into AutoStore for processing.

 An administrator should be familiar with AutoStore concepts such as:

 - AutoStore server configuration and startup parameters

 - Connecting MFP’s to the AutoStore server